MiniXC/typst-projects/thesis/chapters/05_tts_asr.typ

 However, MWERR lacks the triangle inequality, as WER emerges from non-linear optimization, not direct distribution comparison.
 Augmentation experiments further highlight limitations: Techniques like SpecAugment improve ASR but distort distributions away from real speech @park_specaugment_2019.
 Thus, MWERR is a task-specific heuristic for dissimilarity, not a true metric.

 Having quantified the gap via WERR, we now empirically test methods to enhance synthetic diversity in the next chapter.

+// overall: needs to be turned into proper contributions chapter
+// experimental setup for measuring WERR
+// what is the setup and why do we need it
+// contribution needs to be bigger